 The source of cells is thus an important question that must be considered carefully, and the desired cell type determines the options for cell retrieval.
 The optimal choice of cell type will depend on how effectively the cell can survive, differentiate, function, and integrate into an operational state within the tissue, as well as on the ease of retrieval and use in a patient.
 It must also be decided whether to retrieve the cells directly from the intended patient (autologous grafting), or from one patient for use in another patient (allogenic grafting).
 The advantages of autologous grafting are that, at least in theory, the risks of immunorejection of the transplanted cells are greatly decreased, and studies also suggest that stem cells may be more immunocompatible than previously thought [26-27].
 However, in patients with genetic diseases, autografting cells perpetuates the same genetic problems, although it is hypothesized that in multifactorial neurodegenerative diseases the reversion to a stem cell state can reset the clock for the disorder and also provide new supportive cells that augment neuronal survival and function.
 Furthermore, the ability to correct mutated genes in harvested cells is becoming a real possibility for many disorders.

 It has been observed that differentiation into neural stem cells mirrors the development process and stages that occur in real life [8,28].
 This emphasizes the importance of understanding embryological processes in the development of neural tissue in the early stages, and will likely hint at ways that this developmental patterning can be replicated.
 These neurodevelopmental processes involve a complex array of biological and physical signals that guide and shape neural structure and function, and it is quite plausible that neural regeneration can best be achieved by attempting to mimic molecular cues that exist during embryologic development and by patterning targeted neuroanatomical structures.
 The combined roles of stem cell biology, molecular signaling, structural mechanics, and material engineering hold much potential to expand our understanding and achieve success in this work [9-10].
 Additional information on stem cells for patients is provided by the International Society for Stem Cell Research.
+Some clinical studies and therapeutic interventions are currently available at Alpine Spine & Orthopedics Institute.
 Translating this research into effective clinical therapies will require significant additional research and resources, which are simply not achievable without the support of many generous and interested donors.
 If you would like to contribute to these ground-breaking efforts, please consider donating today for tomorrow's discoveries.

 -------------------